Spencer-Sch/Calendar-App/README.md

 Day 6
 * Created method for deleting events.
 It's not exactly what I want but delete functions are not the main focus of this practice project.
 * Started work on creating a full week of CalendarDay objects with the CalendarDay class.

+Day 7
+* Finished code to generate a full week of day objects.

+* That is the end of this app for now.
+I got the practice I wanted with classes and OOP and built the functionality I wanted.